Benefits & Leave 16 min

 Does workers’ compensation cover remote employees?

-That said, workers cannot simply claim that any injury sustained in their typical place of work qualifies for workers’ compensation.
-The worker owns the burden of proof and must submit sufficient evidence to prove that the injury happened in the line of work.
+That said, workers can’t simply claim that any injury sustained in their typical place of work qualifies for workers’ compensation.

-Remote employees must prove their injuries happened while performing activities to further the interest of their employers, so injuries sustained while cooking dinner or mowing the lawn do not count.
+The injured worker owns the burden of proof and must submit sufficient evidence to prove that the injury happened while performing activities in the line of work.
+So, injuries sustained at home while cooking dinner or mowing the lawn do not count.

 What does workers’ compensation for remote employees cover?